Full Frame vs APS-C (APSC vs Full Frame): Which Camera Sensor Is Better?

 Testing Dynamic Range - Full Frame Sensor example viewed at 100% of its pixels

-Testing Dynamic Range - Crop Sensor example viewed at 100% of its pixels
+Testing Dynamic Range - APS-C sensor example viewed at 100% of its pixels

 In the example above you can see that the full frame example holds more details within the shadows.
 It also holds more detail in the highlights but not as much as within the shadows.
 You have to remember though, that these images have been pushed to limits of their highlights and shadows and in the real world you probably wouldn’t need to go that far.